A difficult relationship with your teen can be a tough burden to bear

 Last year, my relationship with my young teen daughter was a gigantic blister.
 We constantly rubbed each other the wrong way.

 She started circumventing the truth whenever I confronted her and shutting down.
 She retreated to her room at every opportunity.
 She pushed back out of frustration.
+Our interactions were overwhelmingly negative.

 Our relationship was a blister, and it was hurting us both.